use-inkubator/Ecosystem-Grants/applications/ZUNNO.md

   * **Deployment on AssetHub Parachain:** ZUNNO's backend, built with v6 ink\! smart contracts, will be deployed on the AssetHub parachain`s PolkaVM.

   The architecture comprises frontend components (Web UI, Wallet Connection, State Manager, Merkle Tree Manager), blockchain components (Smart Contract, Merkle Tree Storage, Game State \- residing on the AssetHub parachain), and backend services (P2P Sync Service, Card Service).
 The smart contract will be written in ink\!.
   - Do you need an audit for the contacts? **NO**

-  - CATEGORY: Technical Showcase
+  - CATEGORY: Technical Showcase + RFP

   - Business model:
+    - For the dApp Template:
+      - NA as it will be a free to use, open source MIT-licensed github template.
+    - For the ZUNNO Game:
       - Players need to stake DOT/gDOT/vDOT on hydration to get in-game points to play.
       - Players will earn or lose points based on the outcome of the games.
       - Random airdrops to the point holders.

   - Target market:
+    - For the dApp Template:
+      - Developers with Solidity and Rust experience and want to leverage the best of both worlds
+      - Developers looking for accelerated development in ink\! with minimum learning curve
+    - For the ZUNNO Game:
       - Solo players looking to play UNO digitally
       - DeFi farmers
   - Future production plans and growth strategy:
     - Tentative DeFi derivative to generate income stream
     - Protocol income can be utilised to host campaigns and as an income stream for the treasury/ink\! bounty.